Understanding Dental Hygiene & Health

-- Eating Disorders: Eating disorders limit the nutrients that your body and smile receive.
-Additionally, patients who have bulimia typically engage in self-induced vomiting, which continuously covers teeth with acid from the stomach.
+- Eating Disorders: These disorders limit the nutrients your teeth receive.
+Additionally, patients who have the eating disorder bulimia often engage in self-induced vomiting, which frequently covers the teeth in erosive stomach acid.

-- Osteoporosis: This disease makes your bones weak and brittle, and it can be linked to tooth loss.
+- Osteoporosis: This disease causes your bones to become bones weak and brittle, and is linked to tooth loss.

-- Rheumatoid Arthritis: RA (rheumatoid arthritis) causes severe inflammation, and it can affect your TMJ (temporomandibular joint), making opening and closing your mouth difficult.
+- Rheumatoid Arthritis: RA causes severe inflammation that can affect your jaw muscles, which makes opening and closing your mouth difficult.

-- Sjogren’s syndrome: Inflammation blocks the salivary glands, causing severe dry mouth which can cause more cavities.
+- Sjogren’s syndrome: Inflammation blocks the salivary glands and causes severe dry mouth, which can lead to cavities.

 How to Protect Your Oral Health

 The best way to defend your smile from damage is to practice good oral hygiene habits.
 Strong oral hygiene habits include brushing twice a day and flossing after meals.
 However, there’s more you can do to protect your smile.

-For example, one way to protect and strengthen your teeth is by choosing to eat a healthy diet and refrain from snacking between meals.
-Healthy foods such as leafy greens and nuts act as natural toothbrushes, cleaning the surfaces of your teeth as you chew.
-Snacking between meals allows food particles and bacteria to sit on your teeth longer than they normally would.
+One way to protect and strengthen your teeth is by choosing to eat a healthy diet and refrain from snacking between meals.
+Healthy foods such as leafy greens and nuts act as natural toothbrushes, cleaning the surfaces of your teeth as you chew while providing essential nutrients for your teeth.

 Other oral care tips are as follows: